 About The Author:

-Thomas Cocciardi is a technical writer at LMK Clinical Research Consulting who is committed to expressing the human story behind each trial master file (TMF).
-In addition to technical writing, he also works as a regulatory writer specializing in FDA Center for Tobacco Products (CTP) submissions.
-Cocciardi has gained wide-ranging experience, both in and out of the pharmaceutical industry, working as a TMF-focused clinical trial associate, TMF health specialist, clinical research coordinator, preclinical data coordinator, intern medical writer, and intern brand writer.
-He holds an M.S. in regulatory affairs for drugs, biologics, and medical devices from Northeastern University and the RAC (US) credential.
+Thomas Cocciardi is a technical writer at LMK Clinical Research Consulting who is committed to expressing the human story behind each TMF.
+He also works as a medical writer.
+Cocciardi has gained wide-ranging experience, both in and out of the pharmaceutical industry, as a regulatory writer, TMF-focused clinical trial associate, TMF health specialist, and clinical research coordinator.
+He holds an M.S. in regulatory affairs from Northeastern University and the RAC (US) credential.